THE github INTERVIEW

 updating your resume

 Make sure you’ve updated your resume; use deliverables and metrics when you can as they are concrete examples of what you’ve accomplished.
 Don’t forget to mention any languages you’ve worked with and if your work has been in production.
-Once you have your resume updated, you can head on over to their career page or you can check out their job board.
+Once you have your resume updated, you can head on over to their career page.

 Here is our guide on how to prepare for the coding interview with a 12-week plan.
 Another preparation tip you should know is that your interviews will be conducted via Zoom, so make sure you have that downloaded and ready to go.

 While many companies don’t require you to know one specific language, GitHub may require that you know the language for the position you’re applying for.
 For example, if the position you’re applying for mentions a language like Ruby, then you must be prepared to interview in that language.
 On that note, you should always double check and clarify with the recruiter to see if the position requires a specific language or not.

 After you’ve submitted your resume, it will be reviewed by the Talent Partner and the Hiring Manager.
 If they take a liking to your resume, then you’ll be scheduled for a Talent Partner screen.
 This partner screen will be a 45-minute chat, so be sure to come prepared to talk about relevant work experience, past projects, etc.